Getting Started as a Volunteer

 - Complete role-specific course(s) – your primary role (for most volunteers, this will be Affiliated Photographer or Digital Retouch Artist).

-- Some items are repeated in more than one course – if you have already completed a lesson and retained the information, click “complete and continue” button below the lesson content.
+- Some items are repeated in more than one course – if you have already completed a lesson and retained the information, click “complete and continue” button below the lesson content, we never want volunteer time to be spent on something they already know.

 - Once your role-specific course is completed, you will receive an email confirming the completion of your training and notifying you that your status will become active.
 Note: Status changes are automated approximately every 8 hours.